DopplerHQ/radar/README.md

 $ radar --path PATH
 ```

-You can see a full list of configuration options by running
+You can see a full list of configuration options by running `radar --help`
 ```
 $ radar --help